The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: DISCUSSION

 The usage of narrow redshift and stellar mass bins, which was enabled by our large cluster sample, offers the advantage of revealing subtle SMF trends that would otherwise be smoothed over in wider bins.
 Such a trend is the peak/excess in stellar mass we observed and modelled in Section \ref{subsec:Schechter+Gaussianmodel}.

-The $M^*$ and $\alpha$ values obtained from the Schechter+Gaussian model are not significantly different ($< 3\sigma$) from the single Schechter values, so in this section we focus on the time evolution of the peak of the Gaussian distribution, $M_{\mathrm{MG}}$, and the width of the distribution, $\sigma_{\mathrm{MG}}$ (see Fig. \ref{fig:M_MG,sigma_MGvsz}).
+The $M^*$ and $\alpha$ values obtained from the Schechter+Gaussian model are not significantly different ($\lesssim 2\sigma$) from the single Schechter values, so in this section we focus on the time evolution of the peak of the Gaussian distribution, $M_{\mathrm{MG}}$, and the width of the distribution, $\sigma_{\mathrm{MG}}$ (see Fig. \ref{fig:M_MG,sigma_MGvsz}).

 As noted in Section \ref{subsec:Schechter+Gaussianmodel}, there is a decline in the median stellar mass of the Gaussian distribution ($M_{\mathrm{MG}}$) with increasing redshift.
-The change in the value indicating growth in stellar mass of the high-mass galaxy population with time ($\Delta M_{\mathrm{MG}}= 0.83$) suggests significant growth ($3.9 \sigma$) in the massive galaxy population within galaxy clusters since $z = 0.8$.
+The change in the value indicating growth in stellar mass of the high-mass galaxy population with time ($\Delta M_{\mathrm{MG}}= 0.82$ dex) suggests significant growth ($4 \sigma$) in the massive galaxy population within galaxy clusters since $z = 0.8$.
 This implies that at lower redshifts ($z \approx 0.2$), galaxies are more massive since they have had more time to grow, while they are less massive earlier in cosmic time ($z \approx 0.8$).
 A fraction of galaxies that contribute to this excess in stellar mass is the BCG population.
 Hence, we can infer that the observed declining trend of $M_{\mathrm{MG}}$ with redshift is consistent with the hierarchical formation of BCGs, where these massive galaxies assemble their mass over time through mergers and accretion (e.g., \citealp{Lidman2012}; \citealp{Lin_2013}; \citealp{Ragone-Figueroa2018}).

 The moderate increase of the Gaussian dispersion, $\sigma_{\mathrm{MG}}$, with redshift (see Fig. \ref{fig:M_MG,sigma_MGvsz}), implies that the Gaussian model component is more likely necessary at low-$z$ as the high-mass excess becomes more prominent due to galaxy growth.
 This is further supported by the AIC statistic comparison between the Schechter+Gaussian and single Schechter models (see Table \ref{tab:Schechter+Gaussian_table} and Section \ref{subsec:Schechter+Gaussianmodel}).
-However, $\sigma_{\mathrm{MG}}$ is poorly constrained at high-$z$.
+However, since $\sigma_{\mathrm{MG}}$ is poorly constrained at high-$z$, our interpretation of the redshift evolution of this parameter is limited.